Weighted Conditional Flow Matching: Introduction

 \section{Introduction}

 Generative modeling seeks to learn a parameterized transformation that maps a simple prior (e.g., a Gaussian) to a complex data distribution.
 Continuous normalizing flows (CNFs) instead train a time-dependent vector field to solve an ordinary differential equation (ODE) that transports base samples to data samples with exact likelihood computation and invertibility.
-However, for some time, CNFs suffered from training instability and failed to scale efficiently to large or high-dimensional datasets \citep{chen2018neural, grathwohl2018ffjord, onken2021ot}.
-Flow Matching (FM) \citep{lipman2023flowmatchinggenerativemodeling} reframes CNF training as a simple regression problem: a vector field is learned to match the endpoint displacement between a prior sample and its paired data point, yielding near-optimal transport trajectories when the prior is Gaussian.
+However, training CNFs by likelihood maximization suffers from training instability and fails to scale efficiently to large or high-dimensional datasets \citep{chen2018neural, grathwohl2018ffjord, onken2021ot}.
+Flow matching (FM) \citep{lipman2023flowmatchinggenerativemodeling, albergo2023stochastic, liu2022flowstraightfastlearning} reframes CNF training as a simple regression problem: a vector field is learned to match the endpoint displacement between a prior sample and its paired data point, yielding near-optimal transport trajectories when the prior is Gaussian.
 However, the independent pairing of FM cannot ensure that the marginal flow follows an optimal transport geodesic, leading to suboptimal paths in practice.
-Conditional Flow Matching (CFM) \citep{lipman2023flowmatchinggenerativemodeling, tong2024improving} generalizes FM by learning a vector field that transports samples from an arbitrary transport map, conditioned on paired source and target samples.
+In its most general form, conditional flow matching (CFM) \citep{lipman2023flowmatchinggenerativemodeling,tong2024improving} generalizes FM by learning a vector field that transports samples from an arbitrary transport map, conditioned on paired source and target samples.
 This method allows for simulation-free training of continuous normalizing flows and can learn conditional generative models from any sampleable source distribution, extending beyond the Gaussian source.